-Academic Affairs & Faculty policies focus on topics related to faculty affairs, specifically related to scholarly work and and academic publications.
+Academic Affairs & Faculty policies focus on topics related to faculty affairs, specifically related to scholarly work and academic publications.
 Also covered in this category is the subject of conflicts of interest for faculty and investigators.

 The intended audience for these polices includes students, faculty and staff.